User experience student design project

 Develop a mobile app that helps users reduce food waste by inspiring users to be more creative in the kitchen with their current ingredients and their next grocery shop.

-When a competitor analysis was conducted, I found that Yummly had a fantastic onboarding process to discover a user’s eating habits.
-I skipped mapping and prototyping that process instead to focus on the ‘main feature’: the recipe finder by available ingredients.
+When the competitor analysis stage was conducted, I found that Yummly had a fantastic onboarding process to discover a user’s eating habits.
+I skipped mapping and prototyping that process to focus on the ‘main feature’: the recipe finder by available ingredients.

 Prototype 2